MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-approval-workflows.md

 ## To request approval of a record
 The following task is performed by an approval user.

-1. In the page that presents the record, choose the **Send Approval Request** action.
+1. on the page that presents the record, choose the **Send Approval Request** action.
 2. To see all your approval requests, choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Approval Request Entries**, and then choose the related link.

 The status of the approval entry is updated from **Created** to **Open**.
 The status of the record, for example a purchase invoice, is updated from **Open** to **Pending Approval** and remains locked for processing until all approvers have approved the record.